 Given to current or prospective clients

-You can also deduct the cost of your meal and that of your client if you meet all requirements.
+You can also deduct the cost of your meal and your client's meal if you meet all of the requirements.
 You usually can’t deduct the cost of entertainment for your spouse or for your customer’s spouse.
 However, you can deduct these costs if you can show that you had a clear business purpose for providing the entertainment.
 A personal or social purpose doesn’t qualify.

 You can't deduct more than the face value of an entertainment ticket, even if you paid a higher price.

 Dues to business or professional organizations that promote your business are also deductible.
-However, you can't deduct expenses for club dues, like those paid to:
+However, you can't deduct expenses for club dues, like those you pay to:

 Cost of each meal or entertainment expense.
-You can add together incidental expenses, like cab fares and phone calls, and record the total on a daily basis.
+You can add together incidental expenses (Ex: cab fares and phone calls) and record the total on a daily basis.